talon-one/TalonOne.cs/docs/ManagementApi.md

             var pageSize = 789;  // long? | The number of items in the response. (optional)  (default to 1000) var skip = 789;  // long? | The number of items to skip when paging through large result sets. (optional) var sort = sort_example;  // string | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** You may not be able to use all fields for sorting.
-This is due to performance limitations.  (optional) var identifier = identifier_example;  // string | The card code by which to filter loyalty cards in the response. (optional) var profileId = 789;  // long? | Filter results by customer profile ID. (optional) var batchId = batchId_example;  // string | Filter results by loyalty card batch ID. (optional)
+This is due to performance limitations.  (optional) var identifier = identifier_example;  // string | The card code by which to filter loyalty cards in the response.  **Important**: The loyalty card ID requires [URL encoding](https://www.w3schools.com/tags//ref_urlencode.asp) if it contains special characters.
+For example, you must encode `NewCard2026%` as `NewCard2026%25`.  (optional) var profileId = 789;  // long? | Filter results by customer profile ID. (optional) var batchId = batchId_example;  // string | Filter results by loyalty card batch ID. (optional)

             try
             {
                 // List loyalty cards
-                InlineResponse20018 result = apiInstance.GetLoyaltyCards(loyaltyProgramId, pageSize, skip, sort, identifier, profileId, batchId);
+                InlineResponse20020 result = apiInstance.GetLoyaltyCards(loyaltyProgramId, pageSize, skip, sort, identifier, profileId, batchId);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)